Monilethrix

 • Keratosis pilaris

-In a few cases, hair grows again in the course of life.
+In a few cases, hair will grow again in the course of life.

 1. Nedoszytko B, Lewicka-Potocka Z, Szczerkowska-Dobosz A, Gleń J, Bykowska B, Świątecka-Czaj J, Nowicki R. Monilethrix in monozygotic twins with very rare mutation in KRT 86 gene.
 J Eur Acad Dermatol Venereol.
 2017 Mar 16.